pnp/blog/content/weekly-agenda/24-08-26/index.md

 Want to demo on what you have created or figured out with the out-of-the-box features? - absolutely welcome.
 [Volunteer for a demo spot](https://aka.ms/community/request/demo).

 > Our weekly Microsoft 365 & Power Platform call with Microsoft presenters has been on a summer break in July and August and will continue every Tuesday again starting September 3rd, 2024.
-Yo9u can download the recurring invite [here](https://aka.ms/community/calls), please join us, everyone is welcome!
+You can download the recurring invite [here](https://aka.ms/community/calls), please join us, everyone is welcome!

 This is the agenda for the upcoming week: